Oils Cooking with Oils & Fats

 Sometimes strips of bacon or lard are draped over the meat and the fat that renders from them keeps the meat coated and moist.
 Once fat starts to render from the meat itself it may be used for basting (brushing or dripping) the meat itself.
 Always follow the instructions in the recipe unless you have a very good reason not to.

-Roasting Pan Equipment: For large birds and meat roasts a special roasting pan is used, a shallow pan which is fitted with either a "V" rack or a flat rack in it to keep the item roasted above the rendered fat and juices (and possible vegetables).
-Deep covered roasting pans are also used, although these are somewhat out of style right now.
+For large birds and meat roasts a special roasting pan is used, a shallow pan which is fitted with either a "V" rack or a flat rack in it to keep the item roasted above the rendered fat and juices (and possible vegetables).
+Deep, covered roasting pans are also used, although these are somewhat out of style right now.
 A good meat thermometer with a long probe is a must so you can measure the temperature inside the roast to see if it's safely done.
+Even better is one with a cable so the probe can be left in the meat while it roasts in the oven with the display continuously visible.

 Baking

-People trying to avoid saturated fats turned to vegetable shortening and ended up with a trans fats problem that is probably a lot worse.
-"Zero trans fats" vegetable shortenings are now available but are, of course, high in saturated fats - they're vegetable saturated fats though, which makes some people (especially people at Cargill and Archer Daniels Midland) feel better about them.
+People trying to avoid saturated fats turned to vegetable shortening and ended up with a Trans Fats problem that is a lot worse.
+"Zero trans fats" vegetable shortenings are now available, but are, of course, high in artificial (fully hydrogenated) saturated fats - they're vegetable saturated fats though, which makes some people (especially people at Cargill and ADM) feel better about them.

-Baking dough products is highly critical in measurement, ingredients, temperature and timing, so follow the recipe with exacting care and use a timer if you're likely to get distracted.
+Baking dough products is highly critical in measurement, ingredients, temperature and timing, so follow the recipe with exacting care and use a timer with a loud alarm if you're likely to get distracted.
+Writers expert in baking want to specify recipes in weight rather than volume, which would be much more accurate, but cookbook publishers demand the traditional measures.

 Dressing Salads